-“The customer reactions when they see their orders for the first time or when they take the first bite is what fuels me to continue,” says Casey Dolan, who founded Casey’s Homemade Goods out of her home in January of 2019.
-Since then, Dolan’s been taking online orders for pickup and special events, and according to the baker, business has been on the up and up with people stuck at home.
-“I’ve seen a huge increase in business during this pandemic,” says Dolan.
+Casey’s Homemade Goods was founded in Dolan’s home in January of 2019, and since then, she’s been taking online orders for pickup and special events.
+According to the baker back in May, business was on the up and up.
+“I’ve seen a huge increase in business during this pandemic,” said Dolan.
 “The desire to support local has been overwhelming.
 But being able to provide a little joy and celebration to the people in my community is very rewarding and it inspires me to grow.”

-Dolan’s passion for baking is evident in the menu of sweet treats that will be available at Casey’s when it opens later this year.
-In addition to the usual sugary suspects—cupcakes, cookies, doughnuts, macarons and ice cream—the bakery will also feature its signature creations like Cookie Burgers (a brownie with strawberries, homemade marshmallow fluff and cheesecake fillings all sandwiched between two giant chocolate chip cookies), as well as Togatarts (a healthier, fresh-made Pop-Tart inspiration that comes in a variety of unique flavors—Death Wish Nutella, PB&J and brown sugar cinnamon to name a few) as well as a selection of fresh tea from Saratoga Tea & Honey and coffee from Death Wish Coffee.
+Dolan’s passion for baking is evident in the menu of sweet treats (and now breads) that are available for order through her website.
+In addition to the usual sugary suspects—cupcakes, cookies, doughnuts, macarons and ice cream—the bakery also makes its own signature creations like Cookie Burgers (a brownie with strawberries, homemade marshmallow fluff and cheesecake fillings all sandwiched between two giant chocolate chip cookies) and Togatarts (a healthier, fresh-made Pop-Tart inspiration that comes in a variety of unique flavors—Death Wish Nutella, PB&J and brown sugar cinnamon to name a few).